ericacha/makeupstore/README.md

 - open browser and type in, localhost:8000
 - browser will open this app directly

-- see live website here uploaded through Heroku, https://makeupapp.herokuapp.com/
+- Or see live website here uploaded through Heroku, https://makeupapp.herokuapp.com/
-- (Note - inorder to upload from Heroku, must add file names Procfile, .htaccess and adjust .json file)
+- (Note - inorder to upload successfully to Heroku, must add file names Procfile, .htaccess and adjust .json file)

 #### Licence: MIT